indri-dayanah/ChurnPrediction/README.md

 # ChurnPrediction

-Predicting whether a customer will change telecommunications provider, something known as "churning".
+This project is abput predicting whether a customer will change telecommunications provider, something known as "churning".

 The dataset contains 4250 samples.
 Each sample contains 19 features and 1 boolean variable "churn" which indicates the class of the sample.
 The 19 input features and 1 target variable are: